- Latin manuscripts – Clm

 In addition to the three manuscripts from Reichenau, also the six Latin (and two Greek) manuscripts of the Bayerische Staatsbibliothek merit special mention which were incorporated in the Memory of the World Register of UNESCO due to their formerly forming part of the "Bibliotheca Corviniana".

-The group of the Codices germanici monacenses (Cgm) includes some 13,000 manuscripts from the 9th century up to the present.
+The group of the Codices germanici monacenses (Cgm) includes more than 13,000 manuscripts from the 9th century up to the present.
 It represents the second-largest collection group following the Latin manuscripts.

-The around 1,450 medieval manuscripts convey an important insight into the range of literature of this time.
+The around 1,460 medieval manuscripts (and nearly 670 medieval manuscript fragments) convey an important insight into the range of literature of this time.
 The Old High German texts form a focal point.
 As one outstanding example, the "gospel harmony" by Ottfried von Weißenburg should be mentioned (Cgm 14, written in Freising at the start of the 10th century).
 An important work from the Old High German or Old Saxon linguistic field is the Bible epic "Heliand" written in alliterative verses (Cgm 25, written in Corvey in the middle of the 9th century).